clean-code-craft-tcq-1/functional-python-ccharan94/README.md

 Dynamic Code to handle
 - New battery packs in future
-- New vital parameters in future (like temperature, Charge Rate etc)
+- New vital parameters in future (apart from temperature, Charge Rate, State of Charge)
 - Modify existing vital parameter range

-Dynamic Test case to test any kind of battery pack with its vital operating paramters
+Dynamic Test case to test any kind of battery pack with its corresponding vital operating paramters

 All test cases along the boundary taken care ( Upper/Lower limit breach, Borderline / Edge testcase)